kema8351/epic-zara/README.md

 # epic-zara-client

 I'm making this project to learn Unity.
 It helps me develop games.
-Basic functionality is currently being made.
+Basic functionalities are currently being made.

 ## AssetBundleDirector (2018-02-21)